brunodifranco/project-rossmann-sales/README.md

 </p>

 # 8. **Conclusion**
-In this project the two main objectives were accomplished:
+In this project the main objective was accomplished:

- - A feasible solution was found for both business problems, leading to profitable results.
- - Five interesting and useful insights were found through Exploratory Data Analysis (EDA).

- We also managed to deliver tables with in-depth financial results, as well as buy and sell suggestion tables.
-All this information can be filtered by using the [House Rocket Cloud App](https://brunodifranco-house-rocket-app-house-rocket-app-4dn0re.streamlitapp.com/), that also has the five business insights and a interactive Buy Suggestion Map.
+ <p align="justify"> <b> A model that can provide good sales predictions for each store over the next six weeks was successfully trained and deployed in a Telegram Bot, which fulfilled CEO' s requirement, for now it's possible to determine the best resources allocation for each store renovation. </b> In addition to that, five interesting and useful insights were found through Exploratory Data Analysis (EDA), so that those can be properly used by Rossmann CEO. </p>

 # 9. **Next Steps**
 <p align="justify"> Further on, this solution could be improved by a few strategies: